Michael Freilich (oceanographer): Career

 Freilich joined the Marine Sciences Research Center, State University of New York at Stony Brook as an assistant professor in 1982.
 He subsequently moved to the Jet Propulsion Laboratory (JPL), California Institute of Technology in 1983.
 At JPL, Freilich was the remote sensing lead scientist for Scatterometry and led NASA's NSCAT and SeaWinds/ADEOS II space-borne scatterometer instrument development activities, as project scientist (NSCAT) and principal investigator (SeaWinds/ADEOS II).
 He served as the U.S. Scatterometer coordinating investigator for the European Space Agency ERS-1 mission.
 In 1992 he moved to Oregon State University where he served as a professor and associate dean in the College of Oceanic and Atmospheric Sciences.

 Freilich was recruited by NASA in November 2006 to become director of the NASA Earth Science Division in the Science Mission Directorate.
 In this position he was responsible for leadership and management of all aspects of NASA's Earth Science Division, including Flight (satellite and airborne), Research and Analysis, Applied Sciences, and Earth Science Technology Office elements.

 Freilich served on the National Research Council’s Ocean Studies and Space Studies Boards, and he chaired the NRC Committee on Earth Studies (2001-2005).
 He was Vice-Chair of the U.S. Global Change Research Program, was Chair of the Committee on Earth Observation Satellites(CEOS) Strategic Implementation Team (2011-2013), and was the NASA CEOS Principal.
 Among his many awards, Freilich received the JPL Director’s Research Achievement Award (1988), the NASA Public Service Medal (1999), and the AMS Verner Suomi Award (2004).
 He was elected Fellow of the American Meteorological Society in 2004, and in 2008 he delivered the NRC/Smithsonian Roger Revelle Commemorative Lecture.
-In He received the 2018 NASA Distinguished Achievement Award, the 2018 NASA Distinguished Service Medal, and the 2018 Distinguished Presidential Rank Award.
+In 2018 he received the NASA Distinguished Achievement Award, in 2018 the NASA Distinguished Service Medal, and also the Distinguished Presidential Rank Award.